-With over fifteen cities joining in, more than 400 women of all ages and skill levels participated in social round robins of singles, doubles, and “queen of the court.”
-The goal was social, not competitive, play to inspire women to get back on court after the summer, reconnect with old friends, and introduce new women players to the sport.
+In 2018 over fifty participating events engaged more than 500 women of all ages and skill levels for social round robins of singles, doubles, and “queen of the court.”
+And in 2019, the first-ever Women’s Squash Week: Pop Up Edition took place May 10-19, bringing female squash players together on and off court.
+More than 150 players organized and took part in twelve events held in seven states and women of all ages and skill levels participated in organized play and social events.
+The goal is social, not competitive, play to inspire women to get back on court after the summer, reconnect with old friends, and introduce new women players to the sport.